2022 BUDGET AND FIVE YEAR FINANCIAL PLAN

 Through four legal entities - Metro Vancouver Regional District (MVRD), Greater Vancouver Water District (GVWD), Greater Vancouver Sewerage and Drainage District (GVS&DD) and Metro Vancouver Housing Corporation (MVHC) - critical and essential services are provided by Metro Vancouver that are key to the prosperity, resilience and livability of the region.

-The 2021 – 2025 Metro Vancouver Financial Plan has been prepared following direction received at the June 5, 2020 Board Budget Workshop.
-The financial plan is supported by a three-year action plan that maintains the goals and objectives of Metro Vancouver while minimizing impact to the ratepayers managing the effects of the Covid-19 pandemic.
+The 2022 – 2026 Metro Vancouver Financial Plan has been prepared following direction received at the April 8, 2021 Board Budget Workshop.
+This has resulted in a plan that maintains the goals and objectives of Metro Vancouver while minimizing impact on the ratepayers of the region for 2022.